thriveweb/spacialstudio/content/pages/about.md

 welcomeSection: >-
   Welcome to Spacial Studio.
 We have created a modern, ever evolving Building Design company that focuses on delivering your project at your budget.
-We use next generation software solutions mixed with great Design learnt from real world experience.
+We use next generation software solutions mixed with great design learnt from real world experience.
 We collaborate with Builders and Clients to ensure that a build-able design meets your needs.